 Buying a fish hook extractor should not be taken lightly.
 If you select an improper tool, you could grievously injure the fish.
 So, finding the best fish hook removal tool should be a priority if you are into catch and release.

 When you are searching for such a tool, here are a few things that you need to consider:

 Length of the Shaft

-Fish hook removing tools are available in different lengths and sizes.
-The small tools are meant for smaller fish species while the bigger ones are for the bigger species, primarily those you find in saltwater.
-Your choice of the length will depend on the kind of fish species you are looking to catch.
+Fish hook removal tools are available in different lengths and sizes.
+The small tools are meant for smaller fish species, while the bigger ones are for, the bigger species, primarily those you find in saltwater.
+Your choice of length will depend on the kind of fish species you are looking to catch.

 Design of the Hook Remover

 Consider the design of the fish hook remover.
 It should be easy to use.
 Usually, the handles are made from ABS plastic, making the tool lightweight.
-The body is made from aluminum and this ensures that the tool does not rust or corrode.
+The body is made from aluminum, ensuring the tool does not rust or corrode.
 Pay special attention to the dehooking mechanism to ensure that you can remove the hook without struggling and wasting time.
 The mechanism should be made from a durable and resilient material, such as stainless steel or titanium bonded.

-You want a hook remover that is comfortable to hold besides being easy to use.
-The best fish hook removal tool has ergonomic handles that are comfortable to use.
+You want a hook remover that is comfortable to hold and easy to use.
+The best fish hook removal tool has comfortable ergonomic handles.
 We have even reviewed tools that let you operate it using one hand.
-Remember that the handles should be compact and you should be able to grip them using a single hand.
+Remember that the handles should be compact, and you should be able to grip them using a single hand.
 That way, you have more control while you remove the hook.